 Object-oriented filesystem paths

-The old pathlib module on bitbucket is in bugfix-only mode.
+The old pathlib module on bitbucket is no longer maintained.
 The goal of pathlib2 is to provide a backport of standard pathlib module which tracks the standard library module, so all the newest features of the standard pathlib can be used also on older Python versions.